Activities that represent advertising

 We consider promotional material to be a form of advertising.
 Even if the material or the format of advertising can be said to promote the use or supply of relevant goods only in an indirect way, the material or format will still be an 'advertisement'.

-Information that is purely factual and balanced and is disseminated for the appropriate use of the goods (for example, consumer medicine information, instructions for use) is unlikely to be considered promotional.
+Information that is purely factual and balanced and is disseminated for the appropriate use of the goods (for example, consumer medicine information or instructions for use for approved goods) is unlikely to be considered promotional.

 Characteristics of promotional material

 Your information is more likely to be considered promotional if it contains:

 - unbalanced information (for example, it focuses on the positive qualities of a therapeutic good and omits or downplays the negative qualities such as possible side effects or limitations of use)

 - the use of superlatives, for example, describing a therapeutic good as 'the best' or 'works fastest'